tilt-dev/tilt.build/blog/_posts/2021-10-08-old-school-remote-dev-clusters.md

    remote box so that I don't need to login and re-auth.

 1. I [configured](https://tailscale.com/kb/1077/secure-server-ubuntu-18-04/)
-   Ubuntu's Uncomplicated Firewall to deny all traffic, except for traffic over the Tailscale network.
+   Ubuntu's Uncomplicated Firewall (UFW) to deny all traffic, except for traffic over the Tailscale network. (edited 10/12 - see below for a big security caveat [^1].)

 This box will only run dev services for now.
 I'll talk later about how I access the services.